DepthPixels/Inverse-Design-of-2D-Heterostructures/README.md

 ## goal

-?? determine predictive qualities of a good semiconductor using the materials we know that work well and the ones that don't work well
+determine predictive qualities of a good semiconductor using bandgap, carrier mobility, effective mass

+use the properties for a weighted reward function for gvae later

 have a gvae (graph variational autoencoder) that randomly generates 2d heterostructures